 It actually works!
-I went on a cross country road trip with some friends and used it once to sleep, and have used it a few other times just to hang (heh) out.
+I went on a cross country road trip with some friends and used it once to sleep, and have used it a few other times just to hang out.
 Sleeping overnight is tough because I don’t have a bug net and my rain fly is way too big to simply stretch from end to end.
-The only place it was viable to use was the desert in Utah, but when I did use it there it really shined.
+The only place it was viable to use was the desert in Utah, where it really shined.
 I’m looking forward to making a 3rd iteration that is even easier to deploy/stow.
 I imagine the design will be very similar except it will be made of aluminum instead of wood.
 It would also be very handy to have a platform to stand on while I’m up there, and maybe an easier way to get up like a ladder.
 It seems like these design iterations are getting closer and closer to the commercial product…

 The view from the hammock

 The hammock stand folded and stowed on the roof